Harkirat30/commandsNew/interview/interview.md

 if we are using managed kubernetes env - we might not have acccess to the etcd server
 54) Kubernetes primitives -

-- Controlling access to kube-api-server (who can access and what they can do), who can access -> Authentiction - using usernames and passwords, usernames or tokens, certificates or integration with expermal authentication provider like LDAP, for machines we create service account, what can they do - is determined by authorisation mechanisms, RBAC , or ABAC(attribute based access controls) node authorisation etc
+- Controlling access to kube-api-server (who can access and what they can do), who can access -> Authentiction - using usernames and passwords, usernames or tokens, certificates or integration with external authentication provider like LDAP, for machines we create service account, what can they do - is determined by authorisation mechanisms, RBAC , or ABAC(attribute based access controls) node authorisation etc
 - All communication between the components is secured using TLS encryption.
 - And communication - by default all pods can access all pods within the cluster - this can be limited by using Network Policies